 1D/1H, 1H/1D, 1D/1G, 1G/1D, no other letters or variations were made mention of, no symmetrical pairs found (eg 1G/1G).
 The four variations are offset pairs eg 1D/1H and 1H/1D.
 The only unique letters found are D, G and H, and each letter is found as Side 1 and Side 2.
 D is found in every permutation, G and H are never found paired with each other, or at least not found in my sample (not to say they do not exist, possibly other letters, but none in my sample).

 The press operator at the plant tasked with pressing the promo had at least three laquer sets to work with – D, G and H. He chose Side 1 from one set, and married it up with Side 2 from another set.
 If a second press was in use, which seems likely, the opposite pairing was mounted in the second press.
 If a third press was employed, Side 1 was chosen from a third lacguer, and married up with Side 2 from another available lacquer at the time.(each laquer could have several stampers with the same matrix letter) .

 The most plausible explanation for simultaneous use of multiple presses is to speed up the job time to produce the promo.
 Since several lacquer sets were available, why not?

 Stereo promos replicate the early track sequence error seen on the mono promo labels ie they too are pre 11/59.

-The matrix code on promo auctions found are:
+The matrix code found on stereo promos are:

 1E/1K, 1K/1E, 1AC/1AE, 1AE/1AC